This post was updated 3/2025

 TRAIL HIGHLIGHT: The rock formation that juts out over the bluff line.
 Sunrise here can be spectacular.

 This is hands-down one of the most popular hikes in Northwest Arkansas, and for good reason.
 This three mile trail takes you out to one of the most photographed sites in all of Arkansas.
-After going up and down a small valley, the trail leads end up along a bluff line that eventually leads hikers to the hawk-head shaped bluff jutting out over a sea of trees.
-As I said, this is a very popular hike, and has risen in popularity even in the last few years.
+After going up and down a small valley, the trail leads end up along a bluff line that eventually takes hikers to the hawk-head shaped bluff jutting out over a sea of trees.
+As I said, this is a very popular hike, and has risen in popularity even more in the last few years.
 We’ve never been alone on this hike, but in the last couple of years we’ve shared sunrises with a lot of strangers.
 The drive up to this hike is up a fairly steep dirt road.
 If there has been a lot of rain, be careful not to get stuck – I’m sadly offering this warning from experience.

 MAGNOLIA FALLS